brjdenis/pyqaserver/README.md

 The PATH_TO_DATABASE_FOLDER must the full absolute path to an empty directory where pyqaserver will install a small database.
 Anytime you restart the server, point to the same directory.

-## Installation and user guide
+## Documentation

-Installation instructions and the user guide are available at:
+Documentation is available here:

 * [Latest](https://pyqaserver.readthedocs.io/en/latest/)